 As UMBC artists interpret the world around them through photography, music, and other media, the world is taking notice.
 In the last few months alone, a number of alumni artists have won prestigious awards to celebrate and nurture their work.
 Here, we take a look at three of them: Baker Artist Award-winning musician Lafayette Gilchrist ‘92, Africana studies; Julia Margaret Cameron Award-winning photographer Diana Nicholette Jeon, M.F.A.
-‘06, IMDA; and UMBC associate professor Eric Dyer ‘95, visual and performing arts, an inaugural Merriweather District Artist-in-Residence.
+‘06, IMDA; and UMBC professor Eric Dyer ‘95, visual and performing arts, an inaugural Merriweather District Artist-in-Residence.

 Lafayette Gilchrist ‘92

 As pianist and composer Lafayette Gilchrist plays, his fingers glide up and down the keyboard.
 As he tells Maryland Public Television in an interview celebrating the announcement of his Baker Artist Award this spring, “When it’s working, and when it all comes together, it is a transcendent experience.”
 Gilchrist, who in addition to his solo work leads two bands, has been wowing audiences near and far with his work for years, and was delighted to learn of the Baker honor, as it will help him continue to compose, perform, and record.

 “I was surprised and honored,” he said, “as a Baltimore-based artist laboring in the vineyards for quite a few years, often taking more losses than wins in order to keep the band afloat and get the music out.
 The award means a great deal to me because it’s confirmation in many ways that it’s been worth it.”